BenjaminKim/dokanx/README.md

 * Your usermode filesystem implementation should return their result code as NTSTATUS(Not the win32 status code).
 This gives your application more control.
 * Use better logger.
-* Applied prefast analyzer(static analyze driver source code)
+* Applied PREfast analyzer(static analyzing driver source code)